 Each serve is high in vitamin A and C, has 10g of protein and 20 per cent of your daily iron requirements.
 Not too shabby.

-- 1 litre vegetable stock of your choice, I used 2 tsp of Vegeta stock powder and 1 litre of water
+- 1 litre vegetable stock of your choice I used 2 teaspoon of Vegeta stock powder and 1 litre of water

 - Salt and pepper to taste